 National Veterinary Hospital, Cat Only Clinic, Taichung, Taiwan, Republic of China

-This presentation will address enteral nutrition for critical care patients, along with clinical case examples focusing on pancreatitis and hypertrophic cardiomyopathy due to hyperthyroidism.
+This presentation will address communication strategies for nutrition discussion, along with clinical case examples focusing on muscle wasting and weight management.

 1. World Small Animal Veterinary Association Global Nutrition Committee: Global nutrition toolkit. https://wsava.org/nutrition-toolkit.